Skip to main content

 Electric Vehicle Suitability Assessment (EVSA) for range assurance

-Before committing to any fleet upgrade, fleet managers will look for hard data to support their future purchasing decisions.
-First, getting a complete overview of the current demands and costs of their operations, and then seeking data to show how transitioning to electric vehicles could save them money, while guaranteeing the same performance.
+Before committing to any fleet upgrade, fleet operators must look for hard data to support their future purchasing decisions.
+First, this means getting a complete overview of the current demands and costs of their operations, and then seeking data to show how transitioning to electric vehicles could save them money, while guaranteeing the same performance.

 This is where the EV Suitability Assessment (EVSA) comes in, giving fleet managers the ability to identify the ideal candidates for replacing based on their unique duty cycles, and providing complete range assurance.